JASMINE: Near-Infrared Astrometry and Time Series Photometry Science: Galactic Center Survey (GCS): Galactic Center Archaeology

 It would be also interesting to compare the bar formation epoch of the Milky Way with the cosmic bar fraction \citep[e.g.,][]{Seth+Elmegreen+Elmegreen+08}, to study how common the formation epoch of the Milky Way is.
 Identifying the bar formation epoch in the Milky Way allows us to study the physical process of the Galactic bar formation by comparing with the expected formation epochs of the bar with the different mechanisms from the cosmological simulations \citep[e.g.,][]{Cavanagh+Bekki+Groves+22,Izquierdo-Villalba+Bonoli+Rosas-Guevara+22}.
 Another intriguing question is if the formation epoch of the bar of the Milky Way is similar to the time of the merger events of the {\it Gaia}-Sausage-Enceladus and Sagittarius dwarf, whose impact could have induced the bar formation of the Milky Way.

-\subsection{Nuclear Stellar Disk: A link to the high redshift progenitors}
+\subsection{Nuclear Stellar Disk: A link to high redshift progenitors}

-The size of the Galactic nuclear disk is similar to the size of star forming galaxies at redshift, $z>6$ \citep{Shibuya+Ouchi+Harikane15,Kikuchihara+20}, as also seen by {\it JWST} recently \citep{Ono+Harikane+Ouchi+22}.
+The size of the Galactic nuclear disk is similar to the size of star forming galaxies at redshift, $z>6$ \citep{Shibuya+Ouchi+Harikane15,Kikuchihara+20}, as also recently seen by {\it JWST} \citep{Ono+Harikane+Ouchi+22}.
 The compact disks observed at high redshift display a surface brightness profile following an exponential law, like a rotating disk \citep{Shibuya+Ouchi+Harikane+Nakajima19}.
-The theoretical study of \citet{Bekki00ApJ545p753} suggested that the gas accretion to a massive BH can create a NSD-like compact disk at high redshift.
-It would be a fascinating question if the Milky Way started its formation from a compact disk as those observed at the high redshift, and if so, whether a part of or the majority of the NSD could be a relic of such a compact disk epoch.
+The theoretical study of \citet{Bekki00ApJ545p753} suggested that the gas accretion to a massive BH can create an NSD-like compact disk at high redshift.
+It would be a fascinating question whether the Milky Way started its formation from a compact disk similar to those observed at high redshift, and, if so, whether a part or the majority of the NSD could be a relic of such a compact disk epoch.

 The age and metallicity distribution of the NSD disk stars identified from the proper motions measured by \jasmine{} will answer this question regarding the early structure of the Milky Way.
-If \jasmine{} finds an old and metal poor population in the NSD, in addition to the populations formed after the bar formation, they could be a relic of the high redshift disk.
+If \jasmine{} finds an old and metal poor population in the NSD, in addition to the populations formed after bar formation, they could be a relic of the high redshift disk.
 A comparison of the kinematics and metallicity properties between the Milky Way's old disk and the high redshift disks in Milky Way progenitors will be a new window to connect Galactic archaeology to the observations of high redshift galaxies \citep[see also][]{Clarkson+Sahu+Anderson+08,Renzini+Gennaro+Zoccali18}, which will be further advanced by the advent of {\it JWST} and future 30-m~class ground based telescopes, such as {\it E-ELT}, {\it GMT} and {\it TMT}.